-Church of England Dioceses are complex organisations, each with a unique history and Christian mission at the heart of what it does.
-Diocese expect the best advice to assist them to operate as effectively as possible and to allow them to implement new initiatives, whilst at the same time effectively furthering the mission of the Church of England and the Dioceses' own mission.
+Church of England Dioceses are complex organisations, each with a unique history and mission at the heart of what it does.
+Dioceses expect the best, commercially focussed advice from us to assist and support them to run the organisation and operate as effectively as possible, allowing them to effectively further the mission of the Church of England within the Diocese and beyond.

-The Diocesan Registry is led by Jos Moule, Diocesan Registrar, supported by a team of lawyers.
-The team advises on all aspects of ecclesiastical law including marriage, the faculty jurisdiction, pastoral re-organisation, Clergy discipline, the ordination and appointment of Clergy and Church land and property.
-Jos and the team are based at our offices in Bristol.
+Our Registry team is led by Jos Moule, the Diocesan Registrar.
+Jos is supported by a team of lawyers who advise on all aspects of ecclesiastical law including marriage, burial, the faculty jurisdiction, pastoral reorganisation, clergy appointments, clergy discipline, consecration and church land and buildings.

 The quality of service is strong, but always balanced with a practical viewpoint.
 Advice is therefore not excessively legalistic and can be implemented more easily than would be possible with a more technical approach.